cocotb/cocotb/documentation/source/coroutines.rst

         yield detect_transaction(clk, valid)
         return data.value

-Generator-based coroutines can also be awaited in async coroutines.
+Generator-based coroutines can also be awaited in :keyword:`async` coroutines.

 .. code-block:: python3